zixu-zhao/zixu-zhao/README.md

 ### Hi there 👋.
-My name is Zixu Zhao and I am a software engineer.
+My name is Zixu Zhao and I am a senior software engineer.

 <br>